komal-untwal/web-scraping/README.md

 5. Lemmatization.

 Sentiment Analysis:
 I Used TextBlob, a python library to perform sentiment Analysis of our acquired data.
-TextBlob is a package for text processing, which offers a unified API for typical natural language processing (NLP) operations including part-of-speech tagging, noun phraseextraction, sentiment analysis, and more.
+TextBlob is a package for text processing, which offers a unified API for typical natural language processing (NLP) operations including part-of-speech tagging, noun phrase extraction, sentiment analysis, and more.

 The following are the two metrics that are used to assess sentiment: